20 Expensive Things Rich People Waste Money On (That Aren’t Worth It)

 Elite private schools sound like a golden ticket, but the reality often doesn’t match the hype.
 Rich parents shell out insane amounts for prestige, thinking it guarantees better futures.

 Yet many students end up burned out, underwhelmed, or heading to the same public colleges as everyone else.
-It becomes more about social status than actual results.
-And when parents start questioning what they really paid for, the answers feel shallow.
+This is classic of what rich people buy, paying for status instead of results.

 VIP Everything: Extra Cash, No Extra Value